Robotic Contact Juggling: Rolling Kinematics

 where the terms $\mathbf{K}_2(\q,\wrel)$ and $\mathbf{K}_3(\q)$ are given in Appendix~\ref{app:second_order_kinematics}.

 This general form allows relative sliding at the contact.
 To maintain rolling, $\dVrel$ must lie in a three-dimensional subspace satisfying

 as derived in Eq.~(60) of \cite{Sarkar1996}.
-To maintain pure rolling, $\dVrel$ must lie in a two-dimensional subspace additionally satisfying the constraint $\alpha_z = \alpha_{z,\text{pr}}$, which is different from the result found in \cite{Sarkar1996}, and is derived in Appendix~\ref{app:second_order_constraints}.
-For the case of pure rolling $\omega_z = 0$, and the relative $x$ and $y$ linear acceleration constraints in Eq.~\eqref{eq:rolling_aroll} simplify to $[a_x~a_y]_\text{roll}\trans = \mathbf{0}$.
+To maintain pure rolling, $\dVrel$ must lie in a two-dimensional subspace additionally satisfying the constraint $\alpha_z = \alpha_{z,\text{pr}}$, which is different from the result found in \cite{Sarkar1996} and not considered in our work \cite{Woodruff2019}.
+The constraint is